Current projects

 Funded by: Horizon2020, BBI JU (under GA ID 837750)

-Duration & volume: 2019 – 2023, 19.6 M EUR
+Duration & volume: 2019 – 2024, 19.6 M EUR

+Increasing protein production for feed and food is a major challenge in order to keep up with the increasing global demand for meat and fi sh.
 Beetles are protein-rich and can be sustainably farmed, with a relatively light environmental footprint in terms of production and processing.
-The use of insect protein is already allowed in pet food and feed for aquaculture.
-The EU-funded FARMŸNG project will develop on an industrial and automated scale the breeding and transformation of the Tenebrio molitor insect (mealworm) for the production of animal nutrition and fish nutrition.
-It will demonstrate a bio-based value chain for sustainable, safe, and premium feed products.
-The project aims to produce 1,500 tonnes of protein and 400 tonnes of oil per month – rates never before demonstrated in the insect protein production market.
+The use of insect protein is already allowed in pet food and feed for aquaculture and is starting to be approved for human consumption in the EU.
+In the FARMYNG project, a fully automated, vertical insect farm (a biorefinery flagship) is being built near Amiens, France.
+Researchers and engineers from diff erent partners will develop on an industrial and automated scale the breeding and transformation of Tenebrio molitor (mealworm) for the production of animal nutrition and fish nutrition.
+The project aims to produce 1,500 tonnes of protein and 400 tonnes of oil per month – rates never demonstrated in the insect protein production market.
+CLIB is a project partner, tasked to disseminate the projects results and to support business model development.

 FuturEnzyme – Technologies of the Future for Low-Cost Enzymes for Environment-Friendly Products